 So lean in with your fists, if you must.
 Lean in with your wailing and doubts and anger, and beat your hands against His chest until it dissolves into grief and you let Him hold you.

 Lean in with the faith of a child and rest.
-Lean in to His comfort and peace, to the place where you don’t have to have answers or direction-you just know that someone holds those for you.
+Rest in His comfort and peace, knowing you don’t have to have answers or direction-you just know that someone holds those for you.

 Lean in to His embrace.
-Lean in to listen to His heart beat for you.
-Lean in to hear His voice speak over you the very words you long to hear.
-Lean in because that’s where you will find what you need.
+Listen to His heart beat for you.
+Hear His voice speak over you the very words you long to hear.
+Find what you need.

-You can never lean too hard.
-You can never push too much.
-You can never topple Him or ask more than He can offer.
+You can never lean too hard, or push too much.
+There is no way you will topple Him or ask more than He can offer.
 He is our solid oak, our life raft, our shelter, our rock in the storm.
-Lean in.